 14. CLINICAL STUDIES

 In patients with mild to moderate chronic stable essential hypertension, Cardene I.V.
 (0.5 to 4 mg/hr) produced dose-dependent decreases in blood pressure.
 At the end of a 48-hour infusion at 4 mg/hr, the decreases were 26 mmHg (17%) in systolic blood pressure and 20.7 mmHg (20%) in diastolic blood pressure.
 In other settings (e.g., patients with severe or postoperative hypertension), Cardene I.V.
 (5 to 15 mg/hr) produced dose-dependent decreases in blood pressure.
 Higher infusion rates produced therapeutic responses more rapidly.
 The mean time to therapeutic response for severe hypertension, defined as diastolic blood pressure ≤95 mmHg or ≥25 mmHg decrease and systolic blood pressure ≤160 mmHg, was 77 ± 5.2 minutes.
 The average maintenance dose was 8 mg/hr.
 The mean time to therapeutic response for postoperative hypertension, defined as ≥15% reduction in diastolic or systolic blood pressure, was 11.5 ± 0.8 minutes.
 The average maintenance dose was 3 mg/hr.

 16.1 How Supplied

 Cardene I.V.
-Premixed Injection is supplied as a single-use, ready-to-use, iso-osmotic solution for intravenous administration in a 200 mL GALAXY container with 40 mg (0.2 mg/mL) nicardipine hydrochloride in either dextrose or sodium chloride.
+Premixed Injection is supplied as a single-use, ready-to-use, iso-osmotic solution for intravenous administration in a 200 mL GALAXY container with 40 mg (0.2 mg/mL) nicardipine hydrochloride in sodium chloride.

 |Pack Size||Diluent||NDC Number|